apache/qpid-jms/qpid-jms-docs/Configuration.md

     a file, which is passed using the *java.naming.provider.url* system property.
 The syntax for these properties is detailed below.

-3. Programatically using an environment Hashtable.
+3. Programmatically using an environment Hashtable.

     The InitialContext may also be configured directly by passing an environment during creation: